mnot/I-D/variants/draft.md

    4. Let sorted-keys be the result of running Find Available Keys ({{find}}) on sorted-variants, an empty string and an empty list.

-This will result in a list of strings, where each member of the list indicates, in client preference order, a key for an acceptable response to the request.
+This returns in a list of strings that represents the variant-keys, in client preference order, that can be used to satisfy the request.

-A Cache MAY satisfy the request with any response whose Variant-Key header, after normalisation (see {{gen-variant-key}}), is a character-for-character match of a member of sorted-keys.
+A Cache MAY satisfy the request with any stored response whose Variant-Key header, after normalisation (see {{gen-variant-key}}), is a character-for-character match of a member of sorted-keys.
 When doing so, it SHOULD use the most preferred available response, but MAY use a less-preferred response.

 See also {{vary}} regarding handling of Vary.